i4Trust/building-blocks/README.md

 ### Data Value Creation

-Loose coupling of participants is a fundamental principle in data spaces.
-Data providers and consumers do not necessarily know about each other.
-Therefore, it becomes essential to incorporate building blocks enabling the management of data resources as true assets with a business value.
-Assets which can be published, discovered and, eventually, traded.
-This way boosting the creation of multi-side markets where innovative services can be created.

 #### Metadata & Discovery Services

-This building block incorporates publishing and discovery mechanisms for data resources and services, making use of common descriptions of resources, services, and participants.
+Not yet part of the current release of i4Trust but soon to be incorporated, this building block incorporates publishing and discovery mechanisms for data resources and services, making use of common descriptions of resources, services, and participants.

 #### Publication & Marketplace Services

 To support the offering of data resources and services under defined terms and conditions, marketplaces must be established.
-This building block supports publication of these offerings, management of processes linked to the creation and monitoring of smart contracts (which clearly describe the rights and obligations for data and service usage), and access to data and services.
+This building block supports publication of these offerings, management of processes linked to the creation and monitoring of smart contracts (which clearly describe the rights and obligations for data and service usage), implementation of clearing house functions.

 The [Business API Ecosystem](https://github.com/FIWARE-TMForum/Business-API-Ecosystem) provides sellers the means for managing, publishing, and generating revenue of their products, apps, data, and services.
 The Business API Ecosystem